Raspberry Bars

 Instructions

-• Preheat oven to 350 degrees.
-Line a 8 X 8″ baking pan with a foil or parchment.
+• Preheat oven to 350 degrees Fahrenheit (175 degrees Celsius).
+Line an 8×8″ baking pan with foil or parchment paper.

-• In a medium mixing bowl, whisk together the flour, ⅓ c. granulated sugar, and salt.
-With a pastry blender cut in the 8 tbsp. of butter until the mixture resembles wet sand.
-Reserve half of the mixture for the topping
+• In a medium mixing bowl, whisk together the flour, ⅓ cup granulated sugar, and salt.
+With a pastry blender, cut in 8 tablespoons of butter until the mixture resembles wet sand.
+Reserve half of the mixture for the topping.

 • Sprinkle half of the mixture into the prepared pan and press into an even layer.
-Bake the crust until the edges begin to brown (15-17 minutes).
+Bake the crust until the edges begin to brown, about 15-17 minutes.
 Remove and allow to cool for 10 minutes.

 • Meanwhile, combine the reserved flour mixture, oats, nuts, and brown sugar together in a medium bowl.
-Add the remaining 2 tbsp. butter and mix until small clumps begin to form.
+Add the remaining 2 tablespoons of butter and mix until small clumps begin to form.
 Set aside.

-• In a small bowl using a rubber spatula, combine the jam, raspberries, sugar, cornstarch, vanilla, lemon juice and zest together.
+• In a small bowl, using a rubber spatula, combine the jam, raspberries, sugar, cornstarch, vanilla, lemon juice, and zest.

 • Spread the berry mixture evenly over the warm crust, then sprinkle with the streusel topping.
-Place in oven and bake until the filling is bubbling and the topping is golden brown (24 to 26 minutes), rotating the pan halfway through baking.
+Place in the oven and bake until the filling is bubbling and the topping is golden brown, about 24 to 26 minutes, rotating the pan halfway through baking.

 Nutrition